colcrunch/profanity-discord/README.md

 # profanity-discord
-A plugin to forward jabber pings on to discord through a webhook.
+A plugin for proafnity to forward jabber pings on to discord through a webhook.